WebAssembly/spec/md-proto/WebAssembly.md

  - Present known sections are checked to be ordered in the section sequence as they are ordered in the [enumeration of the Known Sections](#known-sections).

-> Some representations do not represent some of the known sections literally;
+> Some representations don't represent some of the known sections literally;
 they may be combined with other sections or implied by specialized syntax.

 > The initial release of WebAssembly will use an expected version of `0x0`.